smartrecruiters/docker-bakery/README.md

    --config value, -c value      Required.
 Path to config.json with properties and build commands defined.
    --root-dir value, --rd value  Optional.
 Used to override rootDir of the dockerfiles location.
 Can be defined in config.json, provided in this argument or determined dynamically from the base dir of config file.
    --skip-dependants, --sd       Optional.
 False be default.
 If this flag is set build of the parent will not trigger dependant builds.
+   --property value, -p value    Optional.
+Allows for providing additional multiple properties that can be used during templating.
+Overrides properties defined in config.json file.
+Expected format is: -p propertyName=propertyValue

 ```
 <a id="command-push"></a>
 ## Command push